MySQL stores accounts in the

 Standard MySQL client programs support a

---default-character-set option that causes
+--default-character-setoption that causes

 mysql_options()to be called as just described.
 For programs that use a connector that is not based on the C API, the connector may provide an equivalent to

 mysql_options()that can be used instead.
 Check the connector documentation.

 The preceding notes do not apply for

 ucs2, which is not permitted as a client character set.

-Section 2.12.2, “Securing the Initial MySQL Accounts”, which also discusses how to
+Section 2.12.4, “Securing the Initial MySQL Accounts”, which also discusses how to

 assign passwords to them.
 Thereafter, you normally set up, modify,

-and remove MySQL accounts using
+and remove MySQL accounts using statements such as

 Section 13.7.1, “Account Management Statements”.

 mysql --user=monty --password